leesahanders/my_website/README.md

     `  light: custom_theme.scss`

 From the about pages we can learn about the [different templates](https://quarto.org/docs/websites/website-about.html) that come built in to quarto for making it really easy to lay things out.

+Useful github issue discussing changing the top bar on a website to different color: <https://github.com/quarto-dev/quarto-cli/discussions/6557>

 ## Let's talk about images